radiantearth/stac-api-spec/fragments/filter/README.md

 - It allows filtering based on a single GeoJSON Geometry, rather than only a bbox (`intersects` parameter)

 However, it does not contain a formalized way to filter based on arbitrary fields in an Item.
 For example, there is no way to express the filter "item.properties.eo:cloud_cover is less than 10".
+It also does not have a way to logically combine multiple spatial or temporal filters.

 ## Filter expressiveness